Components

 Grab a Matching Gimbal:

-This CRB Radiused Aluminum Gimbal is engineered with machined aluminum for the ultimate in toughness and durability on the open ocean, while it’s rounded, ball-shaped design helps with comfort and stability when putting it into your side and fighting fish without a belt.
+This American Tackle Radiused Aluminum Gimbal is engineered with machined aluminum for the ultimate in toughness and durability on the open ocean, while it’s rounded, ball-shaped design helps with comfort and stability when putting it into your side and fighting fish without a belt.

 Fast Facts: